 The Branford Historical Society cautions that Taft probably only visited the Thimbles as a Yale student, though ConneticutHistory claims Taft had a summer home there for two years in the 1900s.

 Rutherford B. Hayes did visit Branford as president.
 His grandfather was born in Branford, and his great-grandfather had built the Totoket Hotel on Main Street.
 In 1889, President Hayes came to Branford to see the hotel his great-grandfather built.
-He was presented with an axe made by his great-grandfather at a large reception outside the hotel.
+The townspeople presented him with an axe made by his great-grandfather at a reception outside the hotel.

 The Totoket Hotel has long disappeared, but you can still visit the Thimble Islands.